devsujalpatel/auth-types/README.md

-# Session Based Authentication and Stateless Authentication Demo
+# Auth Check with jwt and session based